-What is it?
-What to do? of the end of the nipple. • Nurse your baby right after your bath: she the blister.
-Take a long, hot bath to soften the skin on the nipple.Nurse your baby right after your bath: she may be able to open the blister. • Apply an ice cube to the end of the nipple for 1 to 2 minutes to numb You'll feel ou'll feel You'll see it and make the start of feeding less painful.
+hat is it?
+What to do?

+thin layer of skin that blo ocks milk coming out • See a health profesisonal (see Getting help, page 416).

+Possible signs

+You may feel You may see

 Intense pain in the nipple and sometimes throughout the breast, especially at the start of feeding.
 Possibly a lump or hard area in the breast.
 Small (1-2 mm) white pimple on the tip of the nipple that may protrude slightly.
-Not feeling any better? • If this doesn't work, contact a person trained in breastfeeding.